Thairo Estrada Preview, Player Props: Giants vs. Padres

-The San Francisco Giants, including Thairo Estrada (.372 slugging percentage in past 10 games, including no home run), take on starter Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+The San Francisco Giants, including Thairo Estrada (.310 slugging percentage in past 10 games, including no homers), battle starting pitcher Seth Lugo and the San Diego Padres at PETCO Park, Sunday at 4:10 PM ET.

 Thairo Estrada Game Info & Props vs. the Padres